IgniteUI/indigo-design-docfx/en/style/material-icons.md

     <img class="responsive-img" src="../images/icons_add4.png" srcset="../images/icons_add4@2x.png 2x" />
     <div class="divider--half"></div>

-5. After updating the Icon component name accordingly, you need to swap it with the component in the duplicated one, and we are all set to use this icon just like any other one.
+5. After updating the Icon component name accordingly, you need to swap it with the component in the duplicated one.

     <img class="responsive-img" src="../images/icons_add5.png" srcset="../images/icons_add5@2x.png 2x" />

+6. Last, you'll need to publish the change as an update to your library.
+To see these changes in subscribed files, you must review and accept the changes.

 ### In Sketch